Slot Die Coating: Theory, Design, & Applications

 Lands, Slots, and Shims

-The flow of solution through these narrow channels is determined by the Pouiselle Flow equation (given by Equation 1) where the drop in pressure within a slot-die head (delp) is determined by the flow rate of the solution (V), the viscosity of the solution (mu), the channel length (L), and the channel width (b).
+The flow of solution through these narrow channels is determined by the Pouiselle Flow equation (given by the equation below) where the drop in pressure within a slot die head (delp) is determined by the flow rate of the solution (V), the viscosity of the solution (mu), the channel length (L), and the channel width (b).

 From this, it can be seen that the parameter with the largest amount of control over the pressure drop is the channel width.
 However, the cost of changing the length and width of channels is very high as would require the milling of a new head each time they are changed.
 It is possible to get around this by using shims of different thicknesses, which can expand the width of the channel.